-Oh sing to the Lᴏʀᴅ a new song; sing to the Lᴏʀᴅ, all the earth! ²Sing to the Lᴏʀᴅ, bless his name; tell of his salvation from day to day. ³Declare his glory among the nations, his marvelous works among all the peoples!
+Oh sing to the LORD a new song; sing to the LORD, all the earth! ²Sing to the LORD, bless his name; tell of his salvation from day to day. ³Declare his glory among the nations, his marvelous works among all the peoples! —Psalm 96:1-3

-The Lᴏʀᴅ reigns.
-That is the theme of this psalm and the ones that surround it (Psalms 93–100).
-Our God, the Lᴏʀᴅ, is great and therefore he is greatly to be praised.
-God is worthy of our praise and that means we should praise him.
-This call is repeated in these first three verses: “sing to the Lᴏʀᴅ,” “bless his name,” “tell of his salvation,” “declare his glory,” “[declare] his marvelous works.”
-Essentially, praise him.
+The Lord reigns.
+This is the theme of Psalm 96 and the ones that surround it (Psalms 93–100).
+Our God, the Lord, is great and therefore He is greatly to be praised.
+God is worthy of our praise and that means we should praise Him.
+This call is repeated in these first three verses: “sing to the LORD,” “bless his name,” “tell of his salvation,” “declare his glory,” “[declare] his marvelous works.”
+Essentially, praise Him.
 Praise the Lᴏʀᴅ.

-Consider what he has done in your own life.
-How he has never, ever left you.
+Consider what He has done in your own life.
+How He has never, left you.
 He has never forsaken you.
 He never will.
 He is faithful.
-He is strong and good and he has covenanted his love for you in Christ.
-He holds you now and he will never let you go.
+He is strong and good and He has covenanted his love for you in Christ.
+He holds you now and He will never let you go.

-Turn these thoughts around in words of praise.
-Recount what the Lᴏʀᴅ has done, because of who he is.
-Praise him with your words.
+Turn these thoughts into words of praise.
+Recount what the Lord has done, because of who He is.
+Praise Him with your words.

 To All Peoples

-But it’s not just that.
-There is a relational aspect.
+But don't stop there.
 We are to praise God among other people.
 We are to perform this praise among all the nations.
-Our delight in God’s glory goes global because he is a global God.
-He is the Lᴏʀᴅ who reigns over all.
+Our delight in God’s glory goes global because He is a global God.
+He is the Lord who reigns over all.

-The context of our praise (all peoples) is also a truth that makes God so praiseworthy.
-Right now, this very moment, there is one God who rules the entire universe.
-His name is the Lᴏʀᴅ.
+The context of our praise ("all peoples") is also a truth that makes God so praiseworthy.
+Right now, in this very moment, there is one God who rules the entire universe.
+His name is the Lord.
 From Beijing to Berlin, Nepal to New York, Mumbai to Minneapolis, Tokyo to Toronto, one God reigns and one God is worthy of praise.
 Declaring God’s glory is not a contained event.
 There are no borders to his doxology.

-If we are truly in the work of praising God, we will be in the work of advancing his gospel to all the nations.
+If we are truly in the work of praising God, we will be in the work of advancing His gospel to all the nations.
 There is a disconnect if we sing of God’s glory in a church worship service while simultaneously wanting to clamp down on its reach.
-To praise the God who saves is to praise the God who can save our neighbor a couple doors down and the big-business professional in Hong Kong and the impoverished farmer in East Africa.
-To praise this God over all is to join in his work of being known by all.
+To praise the God who saves is to praise the God who can save our neighbor a couple doors down, the big-business professional in Hong Kong, and the impoverished farmer in East Africa.
+To praise this God over all is to join in His work of being known by all.
 True praise has that deepening, expanding effect.